 You can register your child through the Little Elm Area Youth Sports Association (LEAYSA) website.

 No, they are free for residents and non-residents.
 There is a parking fee in Little Elm Park between Memorial weekend and Labor Day, including Friday, June 15.
 This does NOT include July 4.
 It is $10 per car each time you park.
 Or, season passes are available at the Rec Center; $25/resident and $75/non-resident.

 However, to provide a cost reduction to Little Elm residents, a $25 seasonal parking pass is available.
 This pass is valid any time there are parking fees throughout the summer with the exception of 4th of July.
-These passes can only be purchased at Little Elm Rec Center beginning Monday, May 21.
+Passes coming soon to the Little Elm Recreation Center!
+For questions, call 972-731-3296.

 Regulating the way in which property develops also provides citizens with an idea of the type of future development which can occur in their neighborhood or adjacent to their business.

 Zoning is also one of several tools to use in implementing the Town’s long-range plans.